Protect your account against phishing

 The term phishing describes identity theft scams involving phony websites and emails or other messages.
 The goal of a phishing attack is to gain access to your account and sensitive information.
 An attacker can create their own website that mimics a reputable one or send you a message that seems to come from a trusted source.
 Phishing messages can come from a fake account or an account that has been hacked.

-A phishing message might ask you to:
+A phishing message might ask you to complete the following tasks:

-- visit a link
+- Visit a link.

-- download a file
+- Download a file.

-- open an attachment.
+- Open an attachment.

 Malware — malicious software such as worms, trojans, bots, and viruses — can infect your computer or mobile device if you take any of these actions.
 After your device is infected, an intruder can gain access to your personal information.